ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.vis-hqwidgets/README.md

 (bluefox) enable description for door and shutter

 ### 0.2.0 (2015-10-14)
-(bluefox) fix problem with temperature if it was as string (bluefox) make popup window (shutter) with most z-index when showing them
+(bluefox) fix the problem with temperature if it was as string (bluefox) make a popup window (shutter) with most z-index when showing them

 ### 0.1.10 (2015-10-12)
 * (bluefox) fix door widget